Managing Internet Threat Protection (ITP) Policies

 5.1 Name your ITP policy and add an optional description.

-5.2 Select one or more roles to assign your ITP policy to.
+5.2 Attach one or more Role(s) to assign your ITP policy to.

 5.3 Enter custom messaging for your ITP block page.